FelixKohlhas/cellprofiler_slurm/README.md

-# Image Processing with CellProfiler and Slurm
+# CellProfiler Slurm Batch Processor

-This Python script facilitates batch image processing using CellProfiler and Slurm, a job scheduling system.
-It enables the efficient processing of a large number of images by distributing the workload across multiple batches, leveraging the power of a computing cluster.
+This project provides a Python script for running CellProfiler in batches using Slurm on a High-Performance Computing (HPC) cluster.
+It allows you to process a directory of images using a CellProfiler pipeline and distribute the processing across multiple Slurm jobs.

 ## Features

-- Process batches of images using CellProfiler with Slurm job scheduling.
+- Processes batches of images using CellProfiler in parallel on an HPC cluster.
-- Automatically generate batch names based on batch numbers.
+- Submits Slurm batch jobs with appropriate settings for memory, time, and output.
-- Verbose mode for detailed output and monitoring.
+- Organizes the output and log files in separate directories for each batch.
-- Configurable batch size and memory requirements.
+- Supports specifying batch size, memory requirement, output directory, and more.

 ## Prerequisites